brandonpittman/gridsome-plugin-tailwindcss/README.md

 `npm install -D gridsome-plugin-tailwindcss tailwindcss@latest`

-If you get errors about PostCSS v8, check out Tailwind's docs for the latest info about the [compat version(https://tailwindcss.com/docs/installation#post-css-7-compatibility-build).
+**If you get errors about PostCSS v8, check out Tailwind's docs for the latest info about the [compat version](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build).**

 `npm install -D postcss-import postcss-preset-env #(if you want these plugins and you've updated the config)`